 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
-This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).
+A student enrolled in a 3 unit course such as this should expect to spend on average 12 hours per week on the studies required.
+This includes both the formal contact time required to the course (e.g. workshops and practicals), as well as non-contact time (e.g. reading, revision and assessment preparation).